 It’s not about getting happy, but being happy.

 And when spirituality tells that in order to know something, you need something to compare it to, consider being happier.
 Choose happier-ness.
 That’s being Ultra Spiritual!

 Statistically speaking, there are two types of people in this world: vegans and people full of hate.
 To be a good person or – more important – a spiritual person, you have to be a vegan.
 Being a vegan not only means you’re a high-class spiritualist.
 As a vegan, your spirituality gets even more spiritual because you no longer carry any of the low-vibration toxins of hate.
 And because your baseline energy levels are too low to have enough mental focus to hate anything, you’re a more loving person.

 Now is a good time to re-read between the lines here.
-I’m not vegan (but I love juicing!), but I’m not full of hate either, just very little haha!
-I’m working on to be full of love, so JP needs to update his stats real soon!
+I’m not vegan (but I love juicing!), but I’m not full of hate either, just very little, haha!
+I’m working on being full of love, so JP needs to update his stats real soon!